KittyGiraudel/SassyJSON/README.md

 ### How?

-All this library does is outputs a CSS selector with the `content` property populated with stringified JSON data converted from Sass maps.
+All this library does is outputs a CSS selector with the `content` property populated with stringified JSON data converted from the Sass you pass to it, for example a Sass map.
 Once the data is in the stylesheet as JSON, it can be read from JavaScript using the [`Window.getComputedStyle()`](https://developer.mozilla.org/en-US/docs/Web/API/Window/getComputedStyle) method.

 ### Requirements